g-martens/ansible-references/conditional/error_handling.md

 ```

 # Force Handlers
-Normaly when a task fails and the play aborts on that host, any handlers that had ben notified by earlier tasks in the play wont run. if you set the force_handlers: true keyword on the play, than notified handlers are called even if the play aborted because a later task failed.
+Normally when a task fails and the play aborts on that host, any handlers that had ben notified by earlier tasks in the play wont run. if you set the force_handlers: true keyword on the play, than notified handlers are called even if the play aborted because a later task failed.
 See the following snippet for an example:
 ```YAML
 ---